It’s very trendy to talk about data-driven marketing. Everybody’s claiming it’s the way of the future and almost everybody’s doing it.

 By collecting, processing, distilling and analyzing this data generated by the business, ecommerce marketers are able to:

-Your store generates tons of data – customer interactions, orders, product performance, marketing campaign stats, etc., etc.
+Ecommerce stores generate tons of data – customer interactions, orders, product performance, marketing campaign stats, conversion rates, etc., etc.

 Then, based on this knowledge, you can make marketing decisions faster and better.